Plasma (drag queen): Early life and education

-Ratliff was born in Austin, Texas to Thomas and Stacy Ratliff, and grew up in Mount Pleasant, a small rural town in Northeast Texas.
+Ratliff was born in Austin, Texas to Thomas and Stacy Ratliff.
+His grandfather is Bill Ratliff, the 40th lieutenant governor of Texas.
+Taylor Ratliff grew up in Mount Pleasant, a small rural town in Northeast Texas.
+He has a sister named Sarah.
 After listening to singers like Julie Andrews, Judy Garland, and Barbra Streisand, and participating in junior high theatrical plays, he developed a love of theatre.
-Ratliff earned a Bachelor of Fine Arts degree in musical theatre performance from the University of Oklahoma.
+In 2021, Ratliff graduated from the University of Oklahoma with a Bachelor of Fine Arts degree in musical theatre performance.

 Career

 After graduating, Ratliff moved to New York City in June of 2021 to start a career in theatre before deciding to engage with the city's resurgent drag scene.

 Plasma started her New York City drag career at the Lady Liberty pageant hosted by RuPaul's Drag Race alum Brita Filter.
 Her drag is heavily inspired by the actresses of the Golden Age of Hollywood and seeks to unite vintage and modern American pop culture.

 Plasma competed on season 16 of RuPaul's Drag Race.
 She won two "maxi challenges" before being eliminated from the competition in the season's ninth episode after a lip-sync contest loss to fellow contestant Mhi'ya Iman Le'Paige to a remix of "Bloody Mary" by Lady Gaga.
 She holds the series record for lowest placement by anyone with at least two solo "maxi challenge" wins.

-Her debut album Is Miss Thing On? is slated to be released in November 2025.
+Her debut album Is Miss Thing On? released on November 7th 2025.